Top 10 Things to do in Canggu, Bali, Indonesia by JetSettingFools.com

 Before You Go To Canggu, Bali

 • Bring a refillable water bottle for your trip to Canggu.
-Although it may not be recommended to drink the tap water at your hotel, many restaurants and other establishments allow you to refill water bottles from their clean water source for a small fee – rather than buying new plastic water bottle from the store and contributing to the growing plastics problem on Bali!
+Although it may not be recommended to drink the tap water at your hotel, many restaurants allow you to refill bottles from their clean source for a small fee.
+Please don’t buy single-use bottles from the store and contribute to the growing plastics problem on Bali!

-• We’re certain you’ll be snapping tons of photos during your trip.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos.
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, and is a slim and lightweight budget camera).
+• We’re certain you’ll be snapping tons of photos during your trip to Indo!
+Rather than relying on your phone to capture the sights, upgrade to an actual travel camera for high quality photos.
+We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures, and is a slim and lightweight budget camera).

-• We spent long days outdoors discovering the different parts of Bali – and it helped to carry a day pack so that we have everything we needed with us.
-We talk more about day bags in our blog post The Best Day Packs for Travel!
+• We spent long days outdoors discovering the different parts of Bali – and it helped to carry a day pack for our everyday essentials.
+Read our reviews for The Best Day Packs for Travel!

-Also Read Our Guides To Plan Your Visit To Uluwatu Bali and the amazing Nusa Islands!
+Also Read Our Guides to Uluwatu, Bali and the amazing Nusa Islands!

-Start planning your trip to Canggu, Bali!
+Start planning your trip to Indonesia!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more travel planning tips?
-Head over to our Travel Planning page for more information and tips on traveling – and for country-specific information, take a look at our Travel Guides page!
+Want more travel advice?
+Head over to our Travel Planning Page for more tips on traveling – and for country-specific information, take a look at our Travel Guides Page!

 Click here for a Free Vacation Budget Planner Banner by JetSettingFools.com